A Survey of Dataset Refinement for Problems in Computer Vision Datasets: Relevant Learning Problems

 In terms of the nature of the task, they both aim to select the most informative subset from the training set, \ie the core set.
 Thus, coreset selection algorithms \cite{kaushal2019learning, wei2015submodularity} are suitable for both subset selection and active learning.
 However, there are differences between the setting of the two tasks.
 The purpose of the data subset selection algorithm is to reduce the amount of data, and the data studied are labeled.
 Therefore, the subset selection can be supervised with labels, and richer metrics are used to select the core set.
 In contrast, active learning aims to reduce the number of labels, and the data studied is unlabeled, and the methods mainly focus on exploring the uncertainty of the data to select the core set.
 Therefore, a core set selection algorithm needs to be fine-tuned when applied to two tasks.

-\section{Relevant learning problems}
+\section{Relevant Learning Problems}

-\subsection{Dataset distillation}
+\subsection{Dataset Distillation}

 Dataset distillation (or dataset condensation) \cite{cazenavette2022dataset, wang2018dataset, zhao2021dataset} encapsulates knowledge of the full training set into a small number of synthetic training images, with the aim that a DNN trained on the synthesized data has almost the same or better generalization ability than one trained on the full training set.
 In contrast to subset selection and data sampling, dataset distillation is not limited to the sample distribution in the original dataset when synthesizing data points, and it does not pursue the realism of the generated data.
 In addition, data privacy is protected because dataset distillation does not present the original data to the user.
-Therefore, this paper considers dataset distillation as an effective and promising way to address data privacy problem.
-Although significant progress has been made in this research area, it remains a challenge to apply dataset distillation on large scale and high resolution datasets due to expensive and difficult optimizations.
+Therefore, we consider dataset distillation as an effective and promising way to address the data privacy problem.
+Although significant progress has been made in this research area, it remains a challenge to apply dataset distillation on large-scale and high-resolution datasets due to expensive and difficult optimizations.